alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_07_speeding_up_ci_cd_pipeline.md

 ["deployment-toolbox/version1"](https://github.com/alibabacloud-howto/devops/tree/master/tutorials/devops_for_small_to_medium_web_applications/deployment-toolbox/version1).

 ## Deployment Docker image
-The slowest stage of our pipeline is the one responsible for deployment, and its first task is always the same: downloading and installing tools.
-It usually takes several minutes to complete and unnecessarily waste resources such as network bandwidth or computational.
+The slowest stage of our pipeline is the one responsible for deployment, and its first task is to download and install tools.
+It usually takes several minutes to complete and unnecessarily wastes resources such as network bandwidth.

 A way to speed up this first task is to create our own Docker image, and then use it in our pipeline.

 ### Docker repository creation
-The first step is to create a [repository](https://www.alibabacloud.com/help/doc-detail/60763.htm) via the [Container Registry Service](https://www.alibabacloud.com/help/doc-detail/60945.htm) in order to host our own Docker images.
+The first step is to create a [repository](https://www.alibabacloud.com/help/doc-detail/60763.htm) via the [Container Registry service](https://www.alibabacloud.com/help/doc-detail/60945.htm) in order to host our own Docker images.
 Open a web browser tab and execute the following instructions:
 * Go to the [Container Registry web console](https://cr.console.aliyun.com);
 * If necessary, select your region on top of the page;